Skip to Sidebar Skip to Content

 terraform apply -var="region=us-east-1" -var="instance_type=t2.small"

-Variable Files: You can store variables in separate files with a .tfvars extension.
-These files can contain multiple variable definitions and values.
-For instance, assume you have variables.tfvars file containing the code below:
+Variable Files: You can store variables in separate files.
+For instance, assume you have a tfvars file named variables.tfvars.
+You can pass this variable file by running the terraform command below:

 variable "region" {